leanprover-community/lt2021/index.md

 # Lean Together 2021

-A virtual workshop to showcase work using the Lean proof assistant — [4—8 Jan 2021]
+A workshop to showcase work using the Lean proof assistant.

+Virtually via Zoom: 4—8 Jan 2021

 ## Description